Van Security Tips and Tricks for Tradesman

 VAN SECURITY WHAT’S TO BLAME?

 Tool thefts can start to be blamed on the upgrade of technology, with thieves being able to buy electronic key fobs online for as little as £30.
 The use of electronic key fobs means no sign of damage will be left, making it harder for culprits to be traced whilst also being more difficult for tradespeople to protect their vehicles.
-The other major issue is most Plumbers & Electricians have great marketing ideas and the van can be sign written, this shows ‘hey I have tools inside’
+The other major issue is most Plumbers & Electricians have great marketing ideas and the van can be sign written, this shows ‘hey I have tools inside’.
+Vicinity Keys need only to be close to the van for the van to detect the key and unlock the van.

 HOW TO PROTECT YOUR VAN FROM THEFT